macktron/macktron.github.io/index.markdown

   </iframe>
 </div>

-### 2.1 Chart: Agreement Trends by Policy Area
-Our interactive multi-select chart overlays the average line in black with colored lines for each policy domain (e.g. fisheries, budgetary control, internal market).
+An interactive multi-select chart overlays the average line in black with colored lines for each policy domain (e.g. fisheries, budgetary control, internal market).
 Hovering over any point shows (Policy Area, Year, Rice).
-You can add or remove domains to compare their dynamics against the overall trend.
+You can add or remove areas to compare their dynamics against the overall trend.

 ### 2.2 Identify the Most Polarizing Domains
 *(to be filled in once variance rankings are computed; here note which areas stray furthest from the average and when.)*